bobthechemist/omis/lessons/gears/gears.md

 The gear train consists of three gears: a *motor* gear that is attached to the stepper motor.
 This is the gear that will drive the rest of the gear train.
 The second gear is a *compound gear*.
 (We could also refer to this gear as an *idler*, but since that term is used for a different part of the syringe pump, I chose not to use it.)
 Note how it is actually a set of gears connected to one another.
 Because they are connected, the two parts will always move at the same speed; however since the two parts have different numbers of teeth, they will interact with other gears differently.
 When referring to the compound gear, I will specify if I am talking about the larger or smaller part.
 Finally, there is the *driven* gear, which is the one that is connected to the threaded rod (or lead screw) that ultimately pushes the fluid out of the syringes.

 To start, let's look at the first two gears in the OMIS syringe pump, the Motor and Compound gears.
 How many teeth does the *motor gear* have?
 How many are on the larger portion of the compound gear?
-The gear ratio *n* can be calculated using
+One of the most important properties of a set of gears is the gear ratio, which is the relative number of teeth on the two interacting (or meshing) gears.
+The gear ratio *n* can be calculated using:

 \\begin{equation}
 	n = \frac {teeth\_{load}}{teeth\_{motor}}